cookiengineer/defiant/README.md

 ## Trust Level: Alpha

 - Enable Images from first-party or second-party domains or known CDNs.
+- Enable Videos from first-party or second-party domains or known CDNs.
 - Enable JS from first-party or second-party domains or known CDNs.

 ## Trust Level: Beta

 - Enable HTTP Location/Refresh redirects to first-party or second-party domains.
 - Enable Link Prefetching to first-party or second-party domains or known CDNs.
-- Enable Images from all domains.
 - Enable Frames from first-party or second-party domains.
 - Enable Cookies from first-party or second-party domains.